 Ratna Kapur is currently a Visiting Professor at the School of Law, Queen Mary University of London.
 Her regular position is as Distinguished Faculty, Symbiosis School of Law, India, and Senior Faculty, Institute of Global Law and Policy, Harvard Law School.
 She has written and published extensively on human rights, international law, and postcolonial and feminist legal theory.
 She has taught as a visiting faculty at a large number of universities around the world, including Yale Law School, Georgetown University Law Centre and the UN Peace University (Costa Rica).
 Her books include Makeshift Migrants and Law: Gender, Belonging and Postcolonial Anxieties (Routledge, 2010), Erotic Justice: Law and the New Politics of Postcolonialism (Cavendish/Taylor & Francis, 2005) and Secularisms Last Sigh? (co-authored, Oxford University Press, reprint 2001).
 Her latest book, Gender, Alterity and Human Rights: Freedom in a Fishbowl, is forthcoming by Edward Elgar Publishers.

-Robert Chu is a partner resident in Sullivan & Cromwell’s Melbourne office, and heads the Firm’s Australia practice.
+Robert Chu is currently with the Grundrisse Group.
+Formerly, he joined Sullivan & Cromwell in 1999 after teaching contracts and international law at Rutgers Law School.
+He used to be a partner resident in Sullivan & Cromwell’s Melbourne office, and heads the Firm’s Australia practice.
 Mr. Chu formerly headed the Firm’s Beijing office.
-He joined Sullivan & Cromwell in 1999 after teaching contracts and international law at Rutgers Law School.

 Robert Wai has been a professor at Osgoode Hall Law School since 1998 and served as Associate Dean of the Law School from January 2006 through June 2008.
 He teaches Contracts, Ethical Lawyering in a Global Community, International Business Transactions and International Trade Regulation.
 Prior to joining Osgoode, Professor Wai served as law clerk to Justice Gérard La Forest of the Supreme Court of Canada, articled at the firm of Russell & DuMoulin in Vancouver, and worked as an associate in corporate/commercial law with the firm of Debevoise & Plimpton in New York.
 He completed graduate work in international relations as a Rhodes Scholar at Oxford University and his doctorate in international law as a Fulbright Scholar at Harvard Law School.
 Professor Wai’s current research focuses on governance through public and private law in areas such as international business transactions and transnational litigation.